Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink: Functionalities and parameters of the ADRC Toolbox

-\begin{remark} One could rightfully point out that the introduction of the saturation function~\eqref{eq:control_saturation} into the ADRC algorithm, derived in its nominal form in Sect.~\ref{sec:ADRCpreliminaries}, is not consistent with Lemmas~\ref{lem:1} and~\ref{lem:2} (both considering saturation-less case).
-And although true, the presence of saturation function in disturbance observer-based control designs (especially in the context of stability) has been already been addressed in the literature (e.g. \cite{PerfRecovery,ADRCinputSat}).
-Additionally, the saturation of control signal is most frequently met in the initial transient stage of the control experiments, after which the control signal does not reach the saturation and acts according to~\eqref{eq:controller}, which is in line with Lemmas~\ref{lem:1} and~\ref{lem:2}. \end{remark}
+\begin{remark} It should be noted that introduction of the saturation function~\eqref{eq:control_saturation} in the ADRC algorithm, derived in its nominal form in Sect.~\ref{sec:ADRCpreliminaries}, is not consistent with Lemmas~\ref{lem:1} and~\ref{lem:2} (both of which consider saturation-less cases).
+Although true, the presence of a saturation function in disturbance observer-based control designs (especially in the context of stability) has already been addressed in the literature (e.g., \cite{PerfRecovery,ADRCinputSat}).
+Additionally, the saturation of the control signal is most frequently encountered in the initial transient stage of the control experiments, after which the control signal does not reach saturation and acts according to~\eqref{eq:controller}, which is in line with Lemmas~\ref{lem:1} and~\ref{lem:2}. \end{remark}